 child’s symptoms, age, and general health.
 It will also depend on how severe the

 condition is.
-NEC may quickly get worse and require surgery.
-So care of NEC requires
+NEC may quickly get worse and need surgery.
+So care of NEC needs a team

-team that includes pediatric surgeons.
-If your baby is at a hospital that doesn't
+that includes pediatric surgeons.
+If your baby is at a hospital that doesn't have

 pediatric surgeons, they must be transferred right away to one that does.
 In the U.S.,